 Yes, this is an online MSc in OD qualification.
 Your formal teaching, with the whole cohort will be facilitated during live, online sessions.
 These are underpinned by self-directed learning groups (DLGs) who will meet regularly online over the two-year programme.
 You will be supported throughout by our experienced faculty team who will run summative and formative feedback sessions with individuals and groups.

 Each module has a module leader who will curate, design and deliver the module.
 In addition, each DLG will have a facilitator for selected mentor-led sessions.

 How much time will it take?

-Most of your time on the master’s qualification will be spent working independently and, as a guide, you should be prepared to study for at least 12 hours per week, in addition to programme modules and dialogic learning groups.
+Most of your time on the programme will be spent working independently.
+As a guide, you should be prepared to study for around 12 hours per week, in addition to attending live online lectures and Dialogic Learning Groups.

 How will I be assessed?

 Each module has up to two assignments.
 Most assessments take the form of a piece of written work but there are also some group and individual presentations.
 Whilst the majority of your work will be done independently, an important part of the assessment process is the giving and receiving of feedback to each other.